 Student Conduct Incident Report Form

 As a student of the University of Washington, you are expected to not only hold yourself accountable, but to hold others accountable to the Student Conduct Code.
 If you believe another student violated the Student Conduct Code, please complete the below form to document the situation and formally report the incident.
+Send your report and all supporting documents to Surtida Shelton, Associate Director of Student Conduct and Academic Integrity, in MAT 103 or campus mailbox 358407.

 Procedures for Disciplinary Sanctions